DHBW-TINF24F/Team5-management-and-docs/docs/business-case/index.md

     "Electricity": 351
     "Internet": 326
     "Test Server": 206
-    "JetBrains Thunderstorm": 179
+    "JetBrains WebStorm": 179
 ```

 ### Offer

 Making up an offer wasn't easy for the team.
 On the one hand we had to find the balance between creating enough profit to invest in the company's growth.
-On the other hand Mnestix is an important customer and we do not want to lose them with a offer that is way too high.
+On the other hand Mnestix is an important customer and we do not want to lose them with an offer that is way too high.
 In the end we decided on a profit rate of **25%**.
 In addition we demand 5% of the total offer price annually to keep our service running and provide minor fixes and updates.
 Demands with larger scale will provide a separate offer again.